Job Title: Coalition Coordinator

 - Attends and provides support at necessary workshops, training, and events

-- Serves on various prevention and/or networking related groups/committees (i.e.: School-Based committees, other regional coalitions, Oregon Public Health Association, Naloxone Committee, etc.)
+- Serves on various prevention and/or networking related groups/committees (i.e.: School Based committees, other area coalitions, Oregon Public Health Association, etc.)

 - Must be committed to organizational mission and fiscal responsibility